OrlandoTheMaker/Portfolio/README.md

-# Portfolio
+## Python Basics
-#This is for an urgent online interview
+* This is for an urgent online interview
-#I applied for in my country.
+* I applied for in my country.
-#🙏
+* 🙏